Last week, I needed to create a Microsoft Word document where page 1 was vertical, page 2 horizontal and page 3 portrait again. Like this:

 This will change all subsequent pages to Landscape.

-If you only want one page Landscape, then have your Word document to return to a vertical layout, you'll repeat these steps for the following page (the page after the last landscaped page you want).
+If you only want a one-page Landscape, then have your Word document return to a vertical layout, you'll repeat these steps for the following page (the page after the last landscaped page you want).
 But this time, in Step 4 choose Portrait.

 That's it!
 You can keep repeating these steps to mix and match page orientations throughout your document.

 Note: Step 2 is critical!
-By selecting Next Page, you create a Section Break in your document, allowing the orientation to only by applied to that section.
-If you create a new page by selecting Insert > Blank Page or Insert > Page Break, it adds a page, but doesn t add a section break, causing Step 4 to change ALL pages to landscape in the document, not just one.
+By selecting the Next Page, you create a Section Break in your document, allowing the orientation to only be applied to that section.
+If you create a new page by selecting Insert > Blank Page or Insert > Page Break, it adds a page but doesn't t add a section break, causing Step 4 to change ALL pages to the landscape in the document, not just one.